raspberrypilearning/rpi-stress-buster-with-scratch/en/step_6.md

-## Upgrade your project
+## Challenge

-Now, you can use your imagination to improve and upgrade your project.
+Use your imagination to improve and upgrade your project!

 You could:

+--- task ---

-+ Change the costume or backdrop of your stress ball to be more interesting or cool,
+Change the costume or backdrop of your stress ball to be more interesting or cool!
-+ Add more or better sounds,
-+ Upgrade your button to something more robust, bigger or more fun!

 [[[generic-scratch3-draw-sprite]]]
 [[[generic-scratch3-add-costume]]]
 [[[generic-scratch3-duplicate-costumes]]]
 [[[generic-scratch3-backdrop-from-library]]]
 [[[generic-scratch3-paint-new-backdrop]]]

+--- /task ---

+--- task ---

+Add more or better sounds!

 [[[generic-scratch3-sound-from-library]]]

+--- /task ---

+--- task ---

+Upgrade your button to something more robust, bigger or more fun!

+--- /task ---

 Car Smash Stress Ball:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TpzXzNH8Boo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>